theredditbandit/quiz/README.md

 # TODO
-- [ ] Add support for setting timers
+- [x] Add support for setting quiz timers
 - [ ] Migrate to cobra instead of flags for arguments
 - [ ] Add support for per question time using tickers
 - [ ] Add support for displaying individual time limit using profress bars ref (bubbles/bubbletea)